ipsy-md/docs/docs/cluster/cecile/software.md

 There are **two kinds of stacks** available:

 1. **Current stack:** A stack that is kept stable throughout one semester.
-Each semester a new stable stack is created from scratch, which means that the new `current` stack will include only new updated versions of software; however the old `current` stacks are still available.
+Each semester a new stable stack is created from scratch, which means that the new `current` stack will include only new up-to-date software versions; however the old versions of `current` stacks are still available on the cluster.
 2. **Experimental stack**: A flexible stack that is going to be frequently updated also upon user's request.
 A software requested by a user will be added to the `experimental` stack; as soon as a new `current` stack is created the new software will also added to `current`.

 !!!
 Danger "Multiple software versions in `experimental` stack"